projf/projf.github.io/README.md

 # projectf.io
-The Project-F website: <a href="https://projectf.io">https://projectf.io</a>.
+The Project F website: <a href="https://projectf.io">https://projectf.io</a>.

-(C)2019 Will Green.
+(C)2020 Will Green.
 This web site may not be duplicated without permission.